DeltaLima/nanodesk/nanodesk-files/usr/share/doc/nanodesk/welcome/welcome.md

-# Welcome to nanodesk
+# Welcome to nanodesk-kiosk

-`nanodesk` is yet another lightweight Debian flavor/distribution, that comes with the `jwm` window manager.
+`nanodesk-kiosk` is a lightweight Debian flavor/distribution, that comes with the `jwm` window manager, stripped down to host just a single (bunch) of applications in a kiosk-mode like environment.

 This is just a fun project for learning purposes.